1. Philly Cheesesteaks

 What’d you do if you find yourself helpless for 10 hours in a transit in Philadelphia’s airport?
 Well, I’ll burst through the airline’s office asking them to refund my money I can’t cope with the long boring hours, for what!!!
 Nah, just joking!
 So, I went downtown to round-up some few fun things to keep you engaged in the cultural city of Philly.

 Philadelphia, affectionately known as Philly is a place where the Northeast Corridor’s cultures cross and clash.
 The original and once home to the Capital of the United States of America, Philly is a city bursting with history and culture references from the Liberty Bell to the famous steps where Rocky ran up.

+Give a way for my great combination of 6 Fun things to do in Philadelphia.
 We’ll begin with the grub because one does not simply go to Philadelphia without trying some staple cuisines from the area such as the infamous Philadelphia Cheesesteak, the sourdough pretzels or some wooda (water) ice!